sam0287/sam0287.github.io/README.md

 - Lecture notes on 0.5 unit Monte Carlo methods course, given in 2019/20
 - Tutorial slides on Peskun's Theorem for MCMC, given in 2020
-- Tutorial slides on designing MCMC proposals, given in 2020
+- Tutorial slides on Designing MCMC Proposals, given in 2020